aptech/docs/docs/CR-pvCreate.rst

 ::

-    //Declare 'p1' as an instance of a 'PV' structure struct PV p1;
+    // Declare 'p1' as an instance of a 'PV' structure struct PV p1;

-    //Fill in 'p1' with default values
-    p1 = pvCreate();
+    // Fill in 'p1' with default values p1 = pvCreate();

 Source